julialintern/julialintern.github.io/_posts/2018-7-17-ClimateModel2.md

 Formally, we have:
 $$ Y^{hat} = \mu + \phi_1y_{t-1} + \phi_2y_{t-2} +... - \Theta_1e_{t-1} - \Theta_2e_{t-2}...  $$

-Our ARIMA model is completely specified by p,d,& q!
+Our ARIMA model is completely specified by p,d,& q.
 But determining how many lags to use for p & q can be tricky.
 Luckily, there are some rules of thumb we can use to determine the best values of p & q together with autocorrelation & partial autocorrelation plots.